 At trial, based solely upon the medical findings, the prosecution claimed that the daycare provider became increasingly irritated with Baby Cooper's crying, and in a moment of frustration shook him to death.
-In her defense the daycare provider testified she did nothing to injure the child and called numerous character witnesses who testified that, over a fifteen year period, they had children in her daycare or were frequent visitors to the daycare.
-They testified to her love, understanding, and abilities to care for the needs of children.
-Character witnesses also testified that children were always well cared for, and that the daycare provider never lost her temper or became frustrated with a child.
+In her defense the daycare provider testified she did nothing to injure the child and called numerous character witnesses who testified that, over a 15 year period, they had children in her daycare or were frequent visitors to the daycare.
+They testified to her love, understanding, and ability to care for the needs of children.
+Character witnesses also testified that children were always well cared for and that the daycare provider never lost her temper or became frustrated with a child.
 After two six-week jury trials (the first jury trial ended in a deadlock), the daycare provider was acquitted of all charges.
-The controversial medical evidence along with the character evidence convinced the jury that the daycare provider was not the type of person who would be capable of harming an infant child.
+Before the second trial two stored bottles of maternal breast milk found in the daycare providers freezer were genetically tested for bacteria.
+One sample was found to be positive for enterobacter cloace.
+The contro- versial medical evidence along with the character evidence convinced the jury that the daycare provider was not the type of person who would be capable of harming an infant child.

-In reviewing a case of suspected Shaken Baby Syndrome death, all aspects of the case must be integrated before drawing any conclusion regarding cause and manner of death.
+In reviewing a case of suspected Shaken Baby Syndrome death, all aspects of the case must be fully investigated before drawing any con- clusion regarding cause and manner of death.
 Attention should be paid to post hospital admission medical treatment and diagnostic tests, along with a careful evaluation of secondary effects of medical care.
 Extensive peripheral retinal hemorrhages are part of a constellation of findings helpful to diagnose some cases of Shaken Baby Syndrome.
 Retinal hemorrhages in the absence of specific brain injury (subdural hemorrhage, subarachnoid hemorrhage, or contusions) present a diagnostic dilemma.

-Shaken Baby Syndrome, Retinal Hemorrhages, SIDS
+Shaken Baby Syndrome, Retinal Hemorrhages, SBS